njgibbon/njgibbon/README.md

 * I strongly advocate for continual, sustainable, incremental improvement as *generally* the best method to achieve any goal.
 * I'm a minimalist and am always looking to make things simpler, clearer & more impactful.

-Outside of computing I enjoy fitness :muscle:, football :soccer:, reading :scroll: & all of the usual stuff :tv:.
+Outside of computing I enjoy fitness :muscle:, football :soccer:, reading :scroll: & all lots of normal stuff :tv:.
 I'm mainly concerned about living a balanced life :balance_scale: where my time :watch: is allgined with my values.

 Thank you for taking the time! :beers: